Himitsu no AiPri: Season 2: Ring Arc

-A new semester has begun!
-Mitsuki Hoshikawa and Himari Aozora are now in their 2nd year at Paradise Private Academy!
-With the arrival of new students full of unique personalities, life at school promises to be more exciting than ever.

-In AiPri Verse, new AiPris continue to appear to bring all surprising experiences with an all-new Buzzlume Change!
-But then, a mysterious princess named Ring Clover and her butler, Shitsumu, announce that an "AiPri Contest" will be held!
+In AiPri Verse, new AiPris continue to appear to bring different experiences with an all-new Buzzlume Change.
+After that, a mysterious princess named Ring Clover and her butler, Shitsumu, announce that an "AiPri Contest" will be held.
 A contest to decide the world's best AiPri that will make Princess Ring's heart sparkle, they will receive an eternal coord and become the long-awaited "Eternal AiPri."
-However, it seems that Princess Ring is hiding a big secret...
+However, it seems that Princess Ring is hiding a secret.

-Himari and Mitsuki are excited after hearing that if they participate to enter the AiPri Contest, they are all ready and full of fighting spirit!
-As their friends increase, so does the mysteries of the ring, with the journey that will expand the bonds of friendship and secrets, the "Ring Arc" will finally begin!
+Himari and Mitsuki decide to participate in the AiPri Contest.
+As they meet more friends, they also encounter further mysteries surrounding the ring, leading into the beginning of the "Ring Arc".